SimpliField/oh-csv/README.md

 ```

 ### Predefined options
-There are some CSV and TSV predefined objects in order to allow you tu just
+There are some CSV and TSV predefined objects in order to allow you to choose
- easily choose your format.
+ your format in a simpler manner.

 #### csv.csvOpts